cihandogan13/EfficientNetStyleTransfer/README.md

 * Style transfer with a mask
 * Multiple style transfer
 * Style transfer on videos
-but as I wrote before, I want to change the functions that I have take from the example.
+but as I wrote before, I want to change the functions that I have taken from the example.
 So I am going to work on that before starting on this list.